-Julian seems like a knowledgable person and it struck me as a person who knows what he is talking about.
+Julian seems like a knowledgeable person and it struck me as a person who knows what he is talking about.
 But I was aware of what the purpose of the free content is.

 It was an introduction to an open invitation to join Affiliate Institute.
 Once you do so, you’ll get an opportunity to learn about affiliate marketing from Julian and his coaches.

 In other words, they will start offering you various memberships that unlock the Affiliate Institute training program.
 Here’s what they offer.